Baseball Coaching Staff

 David Olson

-Coach David Olson begins his seventh year with the Bulldogs and was recently appointed Co-Head Coach.
-He formerly the Volunteer Assistant Coach at Campbell University in North Carolina, an NCAA Division 1 school in the Big South Conference.
-Olson continues to take more and more on in the Bellevue program with his dynamic ability to work harmoniously with Yoshino in every aspect of the program.
-Olson is coming off a pandemic summer in which he was Bellevue’s recruiting coordinator and also was in charge of scholarship distribution.
-Olson also is responsible for heading up the offense, coaching hitters and running the offense from the third base box.
-He will also do defensive specialist work with the first basemen and outfielders.
-Olson will also assist with the upkeep of Courter Field; one of the finest natural surfaces left in the region.
-Olson has prior experience in turf management from his days at Campbell.
-At Campbell, David was in charge of coaching outfield and assisting with hitting instruction.
-The team earned a conference tournament berth hoisting a 32-25 season record.
-The team hit at a .297 average, slugging percentage of .406, and a .364 on base percentage.
-David also coached Campbell’s center fielder, Cedric Mullins, (current major leaguer, 2015 13th round draft pick by the Baltimore Orioles) and left fielder, Cole Hallum, (NCAA All-American).
+Coach David Olson begins his eighth year with the Bulldogs and is coming off a North Region title and Coach of the Year honors in 2023.
+He was formerly the Volunteer Assistant Coach at Campbell University in North Carolina, an NCAA Division 1 school in the Big South Conference.
+Olson continues to take more and more on in the Bellevue program with his dynamic ability to work harmoniously with Mark Yoshino in every aspect of the program.
+Olson is also responsible for heading up the offense, coaching hitters and running the offense from the third base box.
+He will also do defensive specialist work with the infielders.

 Olson with Cerillo Shenton Pinorini

 Olson began his playing career at Auburn High School, graduating in 2008.
 He was a four-year letterman and led his team to the state playoffs all four years.
 As a sophomore, he was an All-South Puget Sound League (SPSL) third baseman and earned honorable mention as a pitcher.
 He batted .471 with 33 RBI and had a 3.38 ERA as a pitcher.
-As a Junior David was an All-SPSL first baseman and honorable mention pitcher, batting .400 with a 1.81 ERA on the mound.
+As a junior, Olson was an All-SPSL first baseman and honorable mention pitcher, batting .400 with a 1.81 ERA on the mound.
 As a senior, Olson collected All-SPSL First Team, Seattle Times Star Times, and Tacoma News Tribune All-Area, and All-State honors.
 He was also rated the 175th best player in the country coming out of high school by PGCrosschecker.com.

 David Olson